nicknadeau/Spin/README.md

 cd demo/
 ./example-singleuse.sh
 cd example/
-./spin-singleuse 4 build/test build/src lib/*
+./spin-singleuse 4 build/test 'Test.class' build/src lib/*
 ```

 The above command will run Spin using 4 threads.
-It will run all of the tests in the given test directory `build/test` and it supplies all of the dependency `.class` and `.jar` files required to run these tests, located in the `build/src` and `lib` directories.
+It will run all of the tests whose file names end in the pattern 'Test.class' (eg. ThisTest.class) in the given test directory `build/test` and it supplies all of the dependency `.class` and `.jar` files required to run these tests, located in the `build/src` and `lib` directories.

 To clean up when finished run: